AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 ```
 $ sudo ./wc_perf
 ```
 By default, ```wc_perf``` will write 16 UINT32 integers to DDR0 without using WC.
 Each write operation produces one data beat to the DDR 0 memory controller inside the CL.
-The data to the memory controller is 512 bits (64 bytes), but only 32 bits are used for each write, and this is why the DDR 0 write-count shows a value of 16.
+The data bus to the memory controller is 512 bits (64 bytes) wide, but only 32 bits are used for each write, and this is why the DDR 0 write-count shows a value of 16.

 Next, run:
 ```